osdevisnot/znix/README.md

 npm install @znix/znix
 ```

-Then with module bundler like [parcel](https://parceljs.org/) or [rollup](https://rollupjs.org/guide/en), use as you would anything else:
+Then with a module bundler like [parcel](https://parceljs.org/) or [rollup](https://rollupjs.org/guide/en), use as you would anything else:

 ```
 import { Component, render } from '@znix/znix'